What Is Fentanyl?

 Effects of Fentanyl Use

 Like other Opioids, Fentanyl works by binding to the areas of the brain that control pain and emotion.
+This produces a large increase in the dopamine levels in the brain’s reward areas, producing a state of euphoria, relaxation, and drowsiness.
 The drug is prescribed to patients who are dealing with extreme pain, often from severe cancer treatments or massive physical trauma.
+It is also sometimes used to treat chronic pain in patients who are physically tolerant to other Opioids.
 The drug has side effects like any other prescription.
 These include, but are not limited to:

 Take action & empower yourself